UMWEDU/umw-admissions-sync/_pages/admitted.md

 <h2></h2>
 <h2></h2>
 <h2></h2>
-Check back soon for upcoming dates for our admitted students in the spring.
+Check back soon for upcoming dates for our admitted student events in the spring.